nokia/TPMCourse/docs/objects.md

 It is possible - on some TPMs - to reset these seeds rendering any keys, polcies and NVRAM areas under that hierarhy no longer accessible or usable.

 ### Taking Ownership
+Note, there used to be a command called `takeownership` which is kind of a hangover from the TPM 1.2 days when such a concept existed.
+It was modified to call the TPM 2.0 equivalents and has over the years caused some confusion about what taking ownership actually meant.
+TPM 2.0 has hierarchies, while TPM 1.2 didn't ... if someone is talking about taking ownership then it is time for a longer conversation on exactly what they want.
+This is not a discussion we will have here but it is good to be aware.

 To set the passwords on the hierarchies, typically when a TPM is first used, we set three passwords using `tpm2_changeauth`.

    * `owner` or `o` sets the owner hierarchy password